Year 7

 Inspired by the theme of Man vs. Nature – and humans’ relationship with the world around us – that permeates extracts studied previously, students produce their own creative (descriptive/narrative) writing.

-Students explore the context of John Steinbeck’s famous novella, before reading the text and discussing its characters and key themes, including loneliness, isolation, morality, relationships, conflict, gender equality and the American Dream.
+Students explore the context of George Orwell’s iconic novella, before reading the text and discussing its characters, themes and messages, including such ideas as class, equality and inequality, socialism, and power and control.

 Year 9